The Horse: Online Course

 The Horse is an online undergraduate course (3 credits) designed for students planning careers in Veterinary Medicine or Veterinary Technical Programs.
 This course covers many important topics in the domesticated horse field including reproduction, anatomy, the musculoskeletal system, GI physiology, preventative health care, as well as current research.
 A news article about this class can be found here

-Registration for the summer semester of 2017 is now open!
+Registration for the summer semester of 2017 is now closed.
+Registration for the Fall semester will open on June 1ST.

 For questions about this class, contact the Course Director:Dr. Patrick Larkin, Ph.D. (email@example.com)